-- \checkmark The student will do the same amount of work as if attending in-person. - \checkmark The student will NOT have specific days and times for class each week. - ✓ The student will not be with the instructor and classmates in person but will study the material in Blackboard and Mastering Chemistry on his own time. - ✓ The student will complete the labs at home on his own time using materials from the Science Interactive lab kit. - ✓ The student must follow lab directions and lab safety protocols taught in Science Interactive. - ✓ The student must take the initiative to contact the instructor for help as needed, but this will not be immediately available (like raising your hand in class would be). - ✓ The student must have self-discipline and organization to complete assignments on time. - ✓ The student must arrange for proctoring the mid-term and final exams at a testing center as described above in the Course Overview. - ✓ The student must check Blackboard messages/NTCC email every day.
+- $\checkmark$ The student will do the same amount of work as if attending in-person. - $\checkmark$ The student will NOT have specific days and times for class each week. - ✓ The student will not be with the instructor and classmates in person but will study the material in Blackboard and ALEKS on his own time. - ✓ The student will complete the labs at home on his own time using materials from the Science Interactive lab kit. - ✓ The student must follow lab directions and lab safety protocols taught in Science Interactive. - ✓ The student must take the initiative to contact the instructor for help as needed, but this will not be immediately available (like raising your hand in class would be). - ✓ The student must have self-discipline and organization to complete assignments on time. - ✓ The student must arrange for proctoring the mid-term and final exams at a testing center as described above in the Course Overview. - ✓ The student must check Blackboard messages/NTCC email every day.

 Late work: Chemistry is a sequential course; each topic builds on previously taught topics.
 Therefore, it is critical to meet the assignment deadlines each week.
-Students have access to most instructional material from the first day of class and may work ahead.
 Any assignment, lab or test not completed by the assigned date (or alternate date with instructor approval) earns a zero.
-Nevertheless, late work turned in within 24 hours of the due date is accepted for labs and Mastering Chemistry assignments with a 10% penalty.
-The late penalty may be waived if the student has an excused absence and informs the instructor before the due date.
-The exams must be taken during the scheduled windows.
+Nevertheless, late work turned in within 3 days of the due date is accepted for labs and ALEKS assignments with a 2% per day penalty.
+The late penalty may be waived if the student has extenuating circumstances and has notified the instructor before the due date.
+The exams must be taken during the scheduled windows and cannot be taken late.

 Withdrawing: There is a procedure for withdrawing from this course; the student should not simply quit attending.
 If the student determines that it is in his best interest to withdraw from this course, the student must contact the Registrar's office to initiate the withdrawal process (903-434-8139 or bgooding@ntcc.edu).
-The last day to drop this course with a grade of W is Thursday, April 10, 2025.
+The last day to drop this course with a grade of W is Thursday, July 31, 2025.
 Failure to officially withdraw by this date will result in the student's earned grade being factored into the GPA.